5

 About us

-Our strategic intent is a central pillar of the Emmanuel Anglican College Strategic Plan and it is through this that we will continue to grow in our commitment to, engagement with and realisation of our ethos as an Anglican coeducational school.
-We want to make student character development central to everything we do, to ensure our graduates are people whose lives are inspired by excellence and adaptability, modelled on the example of Jesus Christ, and who, through courage, creativity, compassion and citizenship, strive to create a better world.
-To support our community as it strives to achieve this goal, the College has undertaken a broad range of initiatives designed to support, enhance and enrich each individual's journey as a person seeking truth and meaning.
-The following is an overview of the different realms which support the faith life of the College:
+At Emmanuel Anglican College, we draw inspiration from the ethos of the Anglican church.
+We endeavour to make student character development central to everything we do and ensure our graduates are people whose lives are inspired by excellence and adaptability, modelled on the example of Jesus Christ, and who, through courage, creativity, compassion and citizenship, strive to create a better world.
+To support our community as we work to achieve this goal, the College has undertaken a broad range of initiatives designed to support, enhance and enrich each individual’s journey as a person seeking truth and meaning.
+The following is an overview of the different realms which support the faith and the Anglican tradition of the College:

 1. Religious Education Program